mpetazzoni/sse.js/README.md

 ======

-`sse.js` is a flexible `EventSource` replacement for JavaScript designed to consume Server Side Events streams with more control and options than the standard `EventSource`.
+`sse.js` is a flexible `EventSource` replacement for JavaScript designed to consume Server-Sent Events (SSE) streams with more control and options than the standard `EventSource`.
 The main limitations of `EventSource` are that it only supports no-payload GET requests, and does not support specifying additional custom headers to the HTTP request.

 This package is designed to provide a usable replace to `EventSource` that makes all of this possible: `SSE`.